EduardoVeri/Concurrent-Distributed-Programming/README.md

 # Parallel Simulation of Contaminant Diffusion in Water

 This project implements a numerical model to simulate the diffusion of contaminants in water bodies, using sequential and parallel methods to optimize performance.
-Based on the diffusion equation, it explores the efficiency of parallel approaches with OpenMP and provides a Python interface for advanced analyses.
+Based on the diffusion equation, it explores the efficiency of parallel approaches with OpenMP, CUDA, and MPI.
+The project also integrates the C code with Python to provide a user-friendly interface for advanced analyses.

 📄 **Full article can be accessed [here](./docs/).**